 There are a lot of steps to check off in between deciding that you want to relocate and successfully executing it.
 From packing and planning to figuring out how you’re going to unpack and organize everything once you’re finally done, you’ll have to juggle quite a hefty to-do list before you can finally sit back and relax in your new place.
 Even the best of planners can find moving day to be overwhelming and exhausting.
 Fortunately, there are ways to make it go at least a little bit easier.
 Follow our moving day tips for advice on how to make sure everything runs as smoothly as possible.
 Moving day most likely won't be a complete cake walk, but it doesn't have to be totally awful either.

 We hope that you choose to use Husky Moving.
-But whether you choose us, another company, or choose to take on the task yourself, email me at firstname.lastname@example.org or call or text me at 781-354-5924 if you have questions!
+But whether you choose us, another company, or choose to take on the task yourself, email me at firstname.lastname@example.org or call me at (844) HUS-KYYY if you have questions!
 If you've decided you want to move yourself, check out our Blog on the subject here.
 If you are in the process of trying to choose a moving company, check out our Blog with helpful tips on how to do so here.

 Below, we’ve compiled some of our most helpful tips for moving day to help you get it done fast, seamlessly, and (hopefully) with as little stress and anxiety as possible.